-Static: A field is static when the values in the field are not changed by the module except at power-up, or as a result of a reset.
+Static: A field is static when the values in the field are not changed by the module except at power-up, or because of a reset.
 Quasi static fields that are not changed by the module as long as a programmed Application persists are also called static fields, for short.